 Squirrel hunting with a .22 rifle is exactly like deer hunting: You need to be just as stealthy and just as good a shot.
 Mind you I am talking about wild, forest squirrels, not those that scamper around at the Capitol or your backyard.

 And squirrel meat is delicious.
 Squirrels can live a long time, up to 6 or 7 years, and as such can be deeply flavorful.
 The meat looks like rabbit, but is grayer.
 It has a far denser texture than rabbit, which rarely live more than a year.
 Squirrel also takes on flavors of what it eats — yes, you really can taste a nutty flavor in squirrels that live in a walnut grove.

 Back to the lonely squirrel in my freezer.
 I finally decided to braise him slowly, because that’s the safest thing to do when you don’t know the age of a squirrel — young ones are fantastic fried like your favorite fried chicken recipe.
 But what sort of braise?

 I immediately thought of a Spanish braise I’d made years back when I hunted squirrel in Minnesota.
-Squirrel Aurora, it is loosely based on a rabbit recipe in Penelope Casas’ Delicioso!
+Squirrel Aurora is loosely based on a rabbit recipe in the late Penelope Casas’ Delicioso!
 The Regional Cooking of Spain, a fine cookbook.
 The main flavors are almonds and green olives, both of which I had lying around.
 But with only one lonely squirrel I added fingerlings to bulk it up; it proved a good choice.

-The dish was fantastic: A rich sauce, a dense, flavorful meat, great with crusty bread.
+The dish is fantastic: A rich sauce, a dense, flavorful meat, great with crusty bread.
 What’s not to love?